turso-extended/ab-testing-turso-nextjs-growthbook/README.md

 turso db tokens create web-frameworks
 ```

-Add a `.env.local` file at the root of the project and inside it add the values
+In the `.env.local` file at the root of the project, populate the following
-obtained above as the database url and authentication token for your Turso
+variables adding the values obtained above as the database url and
-database.
+authentication token for the Turso database.

 ```
 NEXT_TURSO_DB_URL=